aadulan/year_4/math_ed/reading.md

 - responsibility of teachers in early stages of learning is high; make sure that schematic learning, not memorizing manipluation of symbols is taking places
   - need to think about what stages require straightforward assimilation and when reconstruction is needed
   - help pupils find patterns, teach them to look and teach them to be able to reconstruct

+### The Psychogoly of Learning Maths (Richard Skemp)

+#### Chapter 12 Relational Understanding and Instrumental Understanding

+Haven't been able to read this, can't get it online